jhancock532/Everyday/README.md

-# Hello world
+# James Hancock
+Hello world.
+I'm studying computer science with innovation at the University of Bristol: this year I'm part of several small teams working with industry clients, as well as completing conventional computer science units.

+(Inspiration)[#Inspiration & Strategy] : (Reflection - Week One)[#Reflection - Week One]

+# Inspiration & Strategy
 This project was [inspired by Beeple](https://vimeo.com/125524216), his attitude and creative work in equal measure.

 *What is my definition of an everyday?*

 > A digital creative project, either able to stand on its own or a clear section of a boarder creative project, that has been completed in one day before midnight.
 The work is completed when this repo is updated with the code and a tweet is posted to my Twitter account, including a link to the code and imagery of the result.

+*How will I improve my skills through this project?*

+# Reflection - Week One
+ - **My code quality isn't beautiful, but I can make it better.** I know what good code looks like, but I'm not consistently writing to that standard, often due to being in a rush to get the project done / lack of effort.
+This isn't an acceptable excuse - it is much better to code slowly and create a small project to build on and reuse later, than do a one off large project that nobody cares about.
+ - **I'm spending too much time on these projects.** Next week I'll limit myself to one hour only per day.
+If I can't do a quick project, then I won't be able to sustain doing projects when I'm busier.
+I'm being too ambitious at the moment.
+ - **I should learn the theory behind how to write good comments.** I'm sure I've seen an internet article or two about this, time to read a few and practice better commentary.
+This can be my project for day 8.
+ - **Twitter is better than YouTube, don't spend too long on it though.** Through converting from YouTube to Twitter I'm discovering tonnes of cool resources.
+I like being able to support other people doing their everday projects, and there is plenty of inspiration to take from.
+The bigger the network of everyday folks that I can connect with, the better.
+ - **Enough Bootstrap, jQuery is too easy.** Four of my projects have been based on Bootstrap, three of which with heavy jQuery use to make them interactive.
+Having a few demo sites like this which show I have basic knowledge of how to use Bootstrap/jQuery is useful.
+I'm ready to move on, I know these frameworks well enough now.
+ - **The project I'm most proud of...** is the largest empty square pen.
+Visualising this algorithm looks super cool, and I got to learn some nice theory while implementing it.
+I'm definitely doing more algorithms focused pens.
+ - **The project I'm least proud of...** is the first atomic design & german grammar tables pen.
+I wasn't able to implement DRY code, and used a lot of Bootstrap for my atomic and molecular components, so it doesn't really count.
+The result doesn't look good, and a German grammar teacher on Twitter saw it and helpfully pointed out that I'd been learning my tables the wrong way for three years.

 ## Day 7 - Beyond Duality - Generative Art
 Click in the center of the circle to go beyond duality.
 The stamps represent peace & diligence.
 I'd say this is the first generative art piece I've made that works on any device size, no matter if you resize.
-I need to tidy up the work I've done here and then apply the technique to other projects.
+I need to tidy up the work I've done to achieve this and then apply the technique to other projects.

 <p data-height="500" data-theme-id="35659" data-slug-hash="vvjXjV" data-default-tab="result" data-user="jhancock532" data-pen-title="Beyond Duality - Generative Art" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/jhancock532/pen/vvjXjV/">Beyond Duality - Generative Art</a> by James Hancock (<a href="https://codepen.io/jhancock532">@jhancock532</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>